geudde/attic-chest/pages/02.season-1/09.meeting-09/08.constellation-4/docs.md

 The tongue and the beef that together were packed,
 The steed as at distance they viewed him seemed well
 But a Comet <span data-tippy="unkindly had singed off his tail" class="green">had burnt his hind legs and his tail</span>.
-Meanwhile rising, the seats of th’immortals they gained,
+Meanwhile rising, the seats of th’ immortals they gained,
 And Jove’s brazen dome in an instant attained;
 Where he on his throne of pure diamond sate,
 Exploring with care the dark records of fate,